Senior social networking is a fun part of a successful retirement.

 "You miss 100% of the shots you never take".

 ~ Wayne Gretzky

 Senior social networking offers a convenient opportunity to meet people from all over the world who could become great friends.

-One must take simple precautions, keep one's expectations to a reasonable level, don't rush things, and if you have the faintest doubt, get out.
+To avoid unnecessary pain one must just take simple precautions.
+Be realistic and keep one's expectations to a reasonable level, don't rush things, and if you have the faintest doubt, get out.

 Before plunging into senior social networking, look at some of the review sites which assess the various offerings.